Origin Of Logotherapy

 One study found that online logotherapy was as effective as in-person therapy in reducing symptoms of depression in participants.
 If you're interested in getting matched with a therapist that practices this type of counseling or another modality, consider signing up for a platform like BetterHelp, which can connect clients with a provider within 48 hours.

-Working with a licensed therapist to find meaning in your life can support you with various concerns, and you do not need a mental health condition to reach out.
+Working with a licensed therapist to learn more about psychology and find meaning in your life can support you with various concerns, and you do not need a mental health condition to reach out.
 Consider contacting a therapist for further guidance and information about logotherapy and the types of treatment available to you.

 Frequently Asked Questions